 When your child needs an increased amount of hydrocortisone, follow these steps:

-- Then call your child’s doctor to explain how he or she is doing and what medicine was given.
-The doctor can give you further instructions.
+- After giving the injection, call your child’s doctor to explain how they are doing and what medicine was given.
+The doctor will give you further instructions.

 - Vial of medicine (Two-compartment Act-o-Vial®)